kyrg4z/kyrg4z/README.md

 ## My goals for 2025
-1. Get a cyber security certification (Sec 503)
+1. Get a cyber security certification
-2. Build a chat-like app for Flowboat
-3. Try new Linux distributions
-4. Try game development with Godot
+2. Try game development with Godot
-5. Solve 150 leetcode problems
+3. Learn bash
+4. Learn to use a couple of Kali linux tools

 ## Hobbies